Landscape Biogeochemistry at the University of Connecticut

 • April Doroski (MS, 2017); Current position - Water Resources and Climate Resilience Specialist at Fuss & O'Neill, Inc.

-• Jason Sauer (MS, 2016); Current position - PhD student in Nancy Grimm's lab at Arizona State University
+• Jason Sauer (MS, 2016); Current position - Postdoctoral Fellow, National Science Foundation

 Undergraduates